broadinstitute/wot/docs/examples/shared_ancestry.md

  --cell_set cell_sets.gmt --tmap tmaps --time 50
 ```

-Note : You need to have a transport map configuration called `tmaps.yml` for this to work.
+Note : You need to have a transport maps computed for this to work.
 Please refer to the [CLI documentation]({{site.baseurl}}/cli_documentation#transport-maps) for instructions on how to compute transport maps.

 ## Compute shared ancestry ##